 Do your English learners stop when they encounter a new word?
-Do they immediately pull out their phone to use translator or dictionary?
+Do they immediately pull out their phone or dictionary?
 This is what I encounter when I teach adult intermediate and advanced ESL courses.
-My students appear to be relying on methods they learned in beginning levels of English that are not appropriate or effective for higher levels.
+My students rely on methods they learned in beginning levels of English that are not appropriate or effective for advanced students.
 Stopping for new words interrupts their comprehension of the text as a whole and makes reading a slow and tedious process.

-I regularly use the New Words chart to teach/review how to define new vocabulary in context.
-These are first language strategies which many students already know and use.
+I regularly use the New Words chart to teach/review how to define vocabulary in context.
+These are first language strategies which many older English learners already know and use.
 Often these strategies are not transferred when reading their nonnative language.
 It is necessary to review and demonstrate these techniques many times, particularly at the beginning of a term.
 By asking appropriate questions such as, "What part of speech is this word?
 Do you see a synonym or antonym near it?
 Can you substitute a word that makes sense?
-Is there a prefix, root, or suffix?" students learn to use new word definition strategies.
+Is there a prefix, root, or suffix?", students learn to use new word definition strategies.